rgwch/extralexis/README.md

 * encounter texts
 * lab values
 * vaccinations
+* findings (from the original "Befunde"-plugin)

 But you can easily add extractors for your own Elexis-plugins.

 ## Prerequisites

 * Node 22
-* Java 17 (Only if you want to export encounter texts)
+* Java 17 (If you want to export encounter texts or findings)

 ## Install